mddazure/azure-vwan-microhack/README.md

 This means that each connection takes its routing information from the default route table of its *local* hub.
 This is always the case: the route service in a Hub only programs routing information to its directly connected Spokes.

-Under Propagation to Route Tables, it also says "defaultRouteTable".
+:exclamation: Under Propagation to Route Tables, it also says "defaultRouteTable".
 This means that this connection sends its reachability information (i.e. the prefixes behind it) to its *local* default route table only, but *not* to the other Hub.

 However, we observed that the defaultRouteTable of the West Europe Hub does have routes for the Spokes in US East and vice versa.